Ashar Bernardus

 Ashar Bernardus (born 21 December 1985) is a Curaçaoan football midfielder who currently plays for Centro Dominguito in the Curacao League.

 International career

 He made his national debut with the Netherlands Antilles Nation Football Team on September 8, 2006, against Guyana, with the result of the match 0–5 in Guyana's favor.
 Bernardus made his first goal with the Netherlands Antilles national team on October 23, 2008, against the Cuba national team in a 7-1 match that resulted in Cuba's victory.
 On August 19, 2011, Bernardus made his debut with the Curaçao national football team in a friendly match against the Dominican Republic that Curaçao lost 1–0.

+Career statistics

+International

+Scores and results list the Netherlands Antilles's goal tally first, score column indicates score after each Bernardus goal.